How to qualify for the mortgage stimulus

 At today’s mortgage rates — which recently inched up but remain historically low — the mortgage technology and data provider Black Knight has said some 13 million homeowners are in a good position to refinance and save an average $283 a month.

 According to Black Knight, the best refi candidates are 30-year mortgage holders who can shave at least three-quarters of a percentage point (0.75) off their current mortgage rate.
 They should also have at least 20% equity built up in their homes and have credit scores of at least 720.

 If you haven’t seen your score in a while, it’s easy to get a look at your credit score for free.

-Other financial hacks for homeowners
+Other ways for homeowners to save

 When housing expenses are piling up and squeezing your budget, there are a few other methods to give yourself some financial breathing room.

 If you’ve been using credit cards for most of your purchases during the pandemic and are watching the interest charges escalate, you could replace those pricey balances with a single debt consolidation loan at lower interest.

 Or try reducing your homeowners insurance premiums by shopping around for a better deal when your policy comes up for renewal.
 The same comparison shopping approach works well if you want to pay less for car insurance.

 Finally, the red-hot stock market might help you generate a little extra cash for your mortgage payments.
 Seriously — it doesn't take much money.
 A popular app lets you earn returns merely by investing your "spare change" from everyday purchases.

 Here's how to save up to $700/year off your car insurance in minutes